David Coke: Second World War

 While serving in Libya, Coke was awarded the Distinguished Flying Cross for his work in an attack on enemy transport and for his leadership as a flight lieutenant.
 The citation read:

-Coke was killed in action by enemy Bf 109s in Acroma, Cyrenaica, Africa on Tuesday 9 December 1941, five days after his twenty-sixth birthday, and buried at Knightsbridge War Cemetery, Acroma, Libya (Ref.
+Coke was killed in action by enemy Bf 109s in Acroma, Cyrenaica, Africa, on Tuesday, 9 December 1941, five days after his twenty-sixth birthday, and buried at Knightsbridge War Cemetery, Acroma, Libya (Ref.
 B.A.
 3. B. 18).
+He also taught Roald Dahl how to fly a Hurricane.